 - Need a bath to relax?
 Filling the bathtub halfway or less can save you up to 12 gallons per bath.
-When laundry day comes around, washing full loads can save 15-45 gallons per load.

-- Run Full Loads - Load it up.
+- Run full loads - Load it up.
 Dishwashers use about the same energy and water regardless of the number of dishes inside.

-- Scrape, Don't Rinse - Rinsing dishes can use up to 20 gallons of water before the dishes are even loaded.
+- Scrape, don't rinse - Rinsing dishes can use up to 20 gallons of water before the dishes are even loaded.
 Save yourself the rinsing and scrape food off dishes.

-- Setting Air-Dry Option - Use the air-dry option.
+- Setting air-dry option - Use the air-dry option.
 Avoid using the heat-dry, rinse-hold and pre-rinse features.

-- Set Water Temperature - Check the manual that came with your dishwasher for the recommended water temperature.
+- Set water temperature - Check the manual that came with your dishwasher for the recommended water temperature.
 It may have an internal heating element that allows you to set the water heater in your home to a lower temperature.

 The State Department of Water Resources requires cities and counties in California to enforce a Water Efficient Landscape Ordinance or local ordinance that is at least as effective as the State's model ordinance for achieving water savings.
 The City of Palo Alto integrated its outdoor water use efficiency guidelines into the adoption of the State Green Building Standards Code (CALGreen).